Nick

 problems on our grandchildren.

-most urgent job is to promote international agreement, and we
+The most urgent job is to promote international

 pushed hard for the agreement in Bali, which was a !small! step